sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 The presence or absence of `MPD@minimumUpdatePeriod` SHALL be used to signal whether the MPD might be updated (with presence indicating potential for future updates).
 The value of this field indicates the maximum duration between MPD refreshes by the client.
 In other words, this is the validity duration of the present state of the MPD.

+MPD with `MPD@minimumUpdatePeriod` SHALL include valid references for every segment with starting point between <var>MPD Publish Time</var> and <var>MPD Publish Time</var> + `MPD@minimumUpdatePeriod`.
+A segment is said to have valid reference if MPD describes its reference.
+Note that a segment may have a valid reference but not be available yet.

 Note: In practice, clients will also require some time to download and process an MPD update - a service should not assume perfect update timing.
 Conversely, a client should not assume that it can get all updates in time (it may already be attempting to buffer some [=media segments=] that were removed by an MPD update).

 If `MPD@minimumUpdatePeriod` is absent then `MPD@mediaPresentationDuration` SHALL be present.
 Both attributes MAY be present simultaneously to signal that the MPD might still receive updates but these updates will not introduce new [=periods=].